Car Insurance Requirements in Texas (2025)

 Texas car insurance requirements

-To drive legally in Texas, you must carry a minimum of:
+To drive legally in Texas, you must carry these minimum coverage amounts:[1]

 Texas also requires insurance companies to offer uninsured/underinsured motorist (UIM) coverage and $2,500 in personal injury protection (PIP) to policyholders who purchase liability insurance.
-But Texans can opt out of both coverages by notifying their car insurer in writing that they don’t want UIM or PIP.
+But you can opt out of both coverages by notifying your car insurance company in writing that you don’t want UIM or PIP.

-UI/UIM pays medical and car repair bills if you’re in an accident with an underinsured or uninsured motorist.
+UM/UIM pays medical and car repair bills if you’re in an accident with an underinsured or uninsured motorist.
 PIP covers medical expenses and lost wages for you and your passengers.
-You can opt out of both coverages with your insurer, but PIP and UIM protect you in different ways than the required liability coverage.1
+You can opt out of both coverages with your insurer, but PIP and UIM protect you in different ways than the required liability coverage.

 Bodily injury liability